SPaCe: Unlocking Sample-Efficient Large Language Models Training With Self-Pace Curriculum Learning: Experiments

-\paragraph{Evaluation} We use four benchmarks that span different reasoning types and difficulty levels: \textbf{GSM8K} \cite{cobbe2021gsm8k}, consists of diverse grade school math problems; \textbf{MATH500}, a 500-sample subset of the MATH dataset \cite{hendrycksmath2021}; \textbf{AIME24} and \textbf{AIME25}, comprising problems from the 2024 and 2025 American Invitational Mathematics Examination, respectively.
-We report the extractive match scores for all settings, following Lighteval's evaluation framework \cite{lighteval}.
+\paragraph{Evaluation} We use five benchmarks that span different reasoning types and difficulty levels: \textbf{GSM8K} \citep{cobbe2021gsm8k}, consists of diverse grade school math problems; \textbf{MATH500}, a 500-sample subset of the MATH dataset \citep{hendrycksmath2021}; \textbf{AIME24} and \textbf{AIME25}, comprising problems from the 2024 and 2025 American Invitational Mathematics Examination, respectively; and finally, the logical reasoning \textbf{K\&K} test set consists of 700 samples, with 100 examples for different number of people in the question from 2 to 8 \citep{xie2024memorization}.
+We report the extractive match scores for all mathematical datasets, following Lighteval's evaluation framework \citep{lighteval}.
+For K\&K dataset, we follow the evaluation protocols established by the dataset authors \citep{xie2024memorization}.

-\paragraph{Baselines} \textbf{Base} refers to the pretrained model without any fine‑tuning. \textbf{$\pi_1$} and \textbf{$\pi_2$} are models trained on one and two examples from the DeepScaleR dataset, respectively, following the 1‑shot RLVR protocol \cite{wang2025reinforcementlearningreasoninglarge}. \textbf{SFT} denotes the supervised fine‑tuning baseline. \textbf{Ordered} \cite{10.1145/1553374.1553380} is a curriculum baseline in which training begins with easier examples and gradually progresses to harder ones. \textbf{R1} is the RL baseline trained with the standard GRPO algorithm without an SFT cold start, as in DeepSeek-R1 \cite{deepseekai2025deepseekr1incentivizingreasoningcapability}. \textbf{AdaRFT} is a curriculum learning approach that selects examples based on a difficulty threshold \cite{AdaRFT}.
+\paragraph{Baselines} \textbf{Base} refers to the pretrained model without any fine‑tuning. \textbf{$\pi_1$} and \textbf{$\pi_2$} represent the baselines in \textbf{1-shot RLVR} paper, trained on one and two examples selected from the DeepScaleR dataset, respectively \citep{wang2025reinforcementlearningreasoninglarge}. \textbf{SFT} denotes the supervised fine‑tuning baseline. \textbf{Ordered} \citep{10.1145/1553374.1553380} is a curriculum baseline in which training begins with easier examples and gradually progresses to harder ones. \textbf{R1} is the RL baseline trained with the standard GRPO algorithm without an SFT cold start, as in DeepSeek-R1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}. \textbf{AdaRFT} is a curriculum learning approach that selects examples based on a difficulty threshold \citep{AdaRFT}.
+We note that SFT, Ordered, R1, and AdaRFT baselines are trained on the full datasets.
+We also include the variance-based baseline \textbf{LIM} \citep{li2025limrrlscaling}, trained on MATH \citep{hendrycksmath2021}; details and results are in Appendix~\ref{sec:limr} due to its different training data.